Person holding open wallet with dollar bills inside.

 • Spend less without cutting out joy

-• Say “not today” to Target, Amazon, Sephora (without FOMO)
+• Say “not today” to Target, Amazon, or Sephora without feeling deprived

-• Know when marketing is tricking you
+• Know when marketing is manipulating you

-• Spend in alignment with your values
+• Spend in alignment with your actual values

-• Save consistently (and feel worthy of holding money)
+• Save consistently and feel worthy of holding money

 The Club was built for this.